TaylorMade M2 Iron Reviews (2016)

 Be cautious with any supposed new set of M2 irons being sold a very low price ($400 or more) compared to what is listed on the brand website.
 The last thing you want to be doing is buying knockoffs.
 If it sounds too good to be true, it probably is!

 At the time of writing, you can get new M2 irons in the 4-PW and 5-PW configurations at a discount from Amazon (link above) — they also have every other configuration and shaft type.
-Other really great places to buy new M2 irons are Global Golf, Golfsmith (with a free online fitting) and the official TaylorMade website.
+Other really great places to buy new M2 irons are Global Golf and the official TaylorMade website.

 What about a used set?